Helperbird/website/src/pages/help/features/how-to-use-word-prediction-on-any-website-or-google-docs.md

 youtubeId: vwT8SAJfU3E
 cardTitle: Word Prediction
+featureDescription:
-featureDescription: Discover how to use Helperbird's Word Prediction feature to make typing faster and easier.
+  Discover how to use Helperbird's Word Prediction feature to make typing faster and easier.
 This guide will show you how to turn it on, choose your language, and get helpful word suggestions as you type.
 date: 2022-11-01
+headerTags:
-headerTags: [
+  [
-  {
-    "tag": "turning-on-word-prediction",
-    "title": "Turning On Word Prediction"
+    { 'tag': 'turning-on-word-prediction', 'title': 'Turning On Word Prediction' }, {
+      'tag': 'changing-languages-for-word-prediction',
+      'title': 'Changing Languages for Word Prediction'
     },
-  {
-    "tag": "changing-languages-for-word-prediction",
-    "title": "Changing Languages for Word Prediction" },
-  {
-    "tag": "video-tutorial",
-    "title": "Video Tutorial"
-  },
-  {
-    "tag": "need-more-help",
-    "title": "Need More Help?"
-  }
+    { 'tag': 'video-tutorial', 'title': 'Video Tutorial' }, { 'tag': 'need-more-help', 'title': 'Need More Help?' }
   ]
 tags: features
 url: help/how-to-use-word-prediction-on-any-website-or-google-docs/
 permalink: help/how-to-use-word-prediction-on-any-website-or-google-docs/